DaiWeiKIB/chaser/README.md

     snakemake -s chaser -c {number of threads}
 ## Test data set

-In this study, Illumina, Arabidopsis thaliana, and Oryza sativa were registered in the public databases of the China National Center for Bioinformation (CNCB) and the US National Center for Biotechnology Information (NCBI).
+The study was validated using publicly accessible illumina, nanopore, and Pacbio Hifi sequencing data.
+Arabidopsis thaliana and Oryza sativa were registered in the public databases of the China National Center for Bioinformation (CNCB) and the US National Center for Biotechnology Information (NCBI).
-The processes built by the Institute were tested with Nanopore and Pacbio Hifi sequencing data.

 ![image](https://github.com/user-attachments/assets/41d3e9c7-2fc3-4d5f-b5a0-ffcea1ec0115)

 ## Test assembly result